Skip to content

 4. Use data enrichment tools to fill gaps

-Data enrichment automatically fills missing information in your database using external sources.
-Even with perfect collection processes, gaps are inevitable—enrichment tools solve this without manual research.
-It can be part of platforms offering data as a service (DaaS).
+Even with perfect collection processes, gaps are inevitable.
+Enrichment tools solve this without manual research.
+They can be part of platforms offering data as a service (DaaS).

-These tools pull in firmographic data—like company size, industry, and revenue—based on a domain or name.
+These tools pull in firmographic data, like company size, industry, and revenue, based on a domain or name.
 They also enhance contact records with phone numbers, professional emails, and social profiles.

 The best enrichment tools go beyond filling the gaps, however.
 They continuously update your data as circumstances change, which is particularly valuable for tracking job and company updates.
-This can reduce manual research time while continually improving data completeness and accuracy.

 Recommended tools